-Provides access provides to a comprehensive guide to over 3,000 contemporary testing instruments.
-Covers the areas of psychology, education, business, and leadership.
+Comprehensive guide to contemporary testing instruments in areas of psychology, education, business, and leadership.

 First published by Oscar K. Buros, the MMY series allows users to make knowledgeable judgments and informed selection decisions about the increasingly complex world of testing.
 MMY provides coverage from Volume 1 to the present.
 Produced by the Buros Institute of Mental Measurements at the University of Nebraska, Tests in Print (TIP) serves as a comprehensive bibliography to all known commercially available tests that are currently in print in the English language.
 TIP provides vital information to users including test purpose, test publisher, in-print status, price, test acronym, intended test population, administration times, publication date(s), and test author(s).